3rd-division club Alcoyano upsets Madrid in Copa del Rey

+MADRID (AP) — Real Madrid couldn’t avoid another Copa del Rey upset, not even while playing with an extra man against a third-division club.
-MADRID (AP) — Third-division club Alcoyano came from behind to eliminate Real Madrid 2-1 in the round of 32 of the Copa de Rey on Wednesday.

-The small club from eastern Spain scored in the 80th minute to force extra time and again in the 115th to make it to the last 16.
+Small Spanish club Alcoyano came from behind to eliminate Madrid 2-1 in the round of 32 on Wednesday.
+The hosts scored in the 80th minute to force extra time and again in the 115th to shock the Spanish powerhouse and make it to the last 16.
+That was despite having Ramón López sent off in the 109th for a second booking.

-Alcoyano had gone a man down because of a red card just minutes before Juanan Casanova scored the winner from close range after a quick counterattack.
+“We still believed we could win the match even after the red card,” Alcoyano coach Vicente Parras said.
+“This feat will still be remembered in 15 or 20 years.”

+The result will add more pressure coach Zinedine Zidane and Madrid, which was coming off a loss to Athletic Bilbao in the Spanish Super Cup.
+It was also held to a draw in its last Spanish league game, against relegation-threatened Osasuna.

+“When you play against a third-division club you have to win, but we couldn’t do it,” Zidane said.
+“It happens.
+I’ll take the responsibility.
+We are going to keep working hard.”

+Madrid was seeking its first Copa title since 2014, which was the last time it reached the final.
+It was eliminated by Real Sociedad in the quarterfinals last season.
+It hadn’t failed to get past the round of 32 since 2015-16, when it was disqualified for using an ineligible player.

+Crosstown rival Atlético Madrid had already been eliminated by a third-division club in the second round this season, losing to Cornellà, which will host Barcelona on Thursday.

-Based in eastern Spanish city of Alcoy, the small club of Alcoyano made it to the Copa quarterfinals in 1946.
+Based in eastern Spanish city of Alcoy, the small club of Alcoyano made it to the Copa quarterfinals in 1946, when it lost to eventual champion Real Madrid.
 It has played four seasons in the first division, but not since 1950-51.

-Madrid was seeking its first Copa title since 2014, which was the last time it reached the final.
-It was eliminated by Zaragoza in the round of 16 last season.
-It hadn’t been eliminated in the round of 32 since it lost to Cádiz in 2015-16.

-Crosstown rival Atlético Madrid had already been eliminated by a third-division club in the second round, losing to Cornellà, which will host Barcelona on Thursday.
+Juanan Casanova scored the winner from close range for Alcoyano after a quick counterattack.

 Playing without some regular starters, Madrid controlled possession from the start but couldn’t open the scoring until Éder Militão headed in a cross by Marcelo in the final minute of the first half.